ricniet/richWebsite/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Quantitative Methods" institution = "UT-AUstin" year = 2019
+  course = "PhD in Quantitative Methods" institution = "The University of Texas at Austin" year = 2019

 [[education.courses]]
-  course = "MEd in Quantitative Methods" institution = "UT-Austin" year = 2015
+  course = "MEd in Quantitative Methods" institution = "The University of Texas at Austin" year = 2015

 [[education.courses]]
   course = "BS in Psychology"
-  institution = "UT-Austin"
-  year = 2009
+  institution = "The University of Texas at Austin" year = 2009

 +++